washcroft/homebridge-http-garagedoorcontroller/README.md

 * httpHost - The hostname or IP address of the HTTP web server controlling the garage door operator
 * httpPort - The TCP port the HTTP web server is listening on (default 80)
 * httpStatusPollMilliseconds - The number of milliseconds to wait between requests when polling for updated statuses
+* httpRequestTimeoutMilliseconds - The number of milliseconds to wait for an HTTP request to complete before timing out
 * httpHeaderName - The name of an HTTP header to be included with every request (optional)
 * httpHeaderValue - The value of the above HTTP header to be included with every request (optional)